Tracfort

-Tracfort was a short lived French automobile manufacturing venture that lasted from 1933 till late in 1934.
+Tracfort was a French automobile manufacturing venture that lasted from 1933 till late in 1934.

 Origins

 During the winter of 1933/34, Louis Carle founded Automobiles Tracfort at Courbevoie, by then a district in Paris.
 The car was developed by André Bournhonet who earlier had worked with a small Courbevoie based auto-maker called Derby.

 Assembly took place at a manufacturing workshop, at Rue de Normandie 71 in Gennevilliers, ten minutes down the road from Courbevoie.
 The project involved producing front wheel drive cars under the Tracfort name, foreshadowing Citroën's highly successful Traction avant model that appeared in 1934.

 The cars

 The Tracfort used the side valve 933 cc, 8 hp engine from the Ford Model Y but in order to support the front-wheel drive lay-out the engine was turned through 180 degrees so that the gearbox was at the front.

 Two bodies were listed, both with two doors.
 These were a four seater 2-door "coach" ("Mouette") bodied car with a fashionably fast-back tail and an open topped two seater "roadster" ("Irlande").
 The inclusion of a Ford engine was reflected in the grill which also came from the Model Y.

 Although the Ford transverse leaf springs were retained, the front suspension was made independent.